-The term “ vegan” (a contraction of the word “vegetarian) was coined in the 1940’s by Donald Watson, who also co-founded the British Vegan Society.
+The term “vegan” (a contraction of the word “vegetarian") was coined in the 1940s by Donald Watson, who also co-founded the British Vegan Society.
 Veganism has grown considerably with the rise in understanding of human nutrition and the benefits of eating a plant-rich diet.
 Many popular books and movies have also helped increase awareness of veganism, such as The China Study (T. Colin Campbell) and Food Inc., which discuss the Standard American Diet and the benefits of a Plant-Based Diet.
-Currently, somewhere between 1 and 3% of the population considers themselves vegan.
+Currently, three percent of the population considers themselves vegan.

 A Few Reasons for Vegan

 People go vegan for a variety of reasons including ethical, environmental, and personal health.
 Ethical vegans extend their principles beyond their dinner plate and also abstain from animal use in other aspects of their lifestyles, such as with clothing, cosmetics, and medicines.
 Ethical vegans also avoid fur, leather, silk, wool, shellac, beeswax, and many other animal-based products as they view the use of animals for entertainment or consumption as unnecessary and cruel.

 Environmental vegans feel that factory farming, the current standard method of meat, egg, and dairy production in the United States, causes irreversible environmental destruction, and a plant-based diet is a more sustainable choice for the health and wellness of Earth.